A lot or a little?

 What parents need to know

-Parents need to know that in this funny and sophisticated early black-and-white romantic comedy, the behavior of the leading male and female characters reflects a gender inequality that was the norm for its time.
+Parents need to know that It Happened One Night is a funny and sophisticated early black-and-white romantic comedy.
+The behavior of the leading male and female characters reflects a gender inequality that was the norm for its time.
 The strong, dashing hero protects (and even babies) the vulnerable, needy "poor little rich girl."
 He calls her "brat," tells her to "shut up."
 She smiles and falls even harder for his brash charms.
 A fierce argument results in a father slapping his adult daughter in the face.
 There are flirtatious moments, "winks" to sexuality as the hero and heroine hang a blanket between them in a lodge room and undress on either side of it.
 Drinking and drunkenness are played for fun in several scenes, with slurred speech and back-slapping male camaraderie.
 Almost everyone smokes.

 What's the story?

-In this classic Frank Capra romantic comedy, fate throws an unlikely pair -- reporter Peter Warne (Clark Gable) and spoiled society woman Ellie Andrews (Claudette Colbert) -- together on a bus headed for New York.
+In the classic Frank Capra romantic comedy, IT HAPPENED ONE NIGHT, fate throws an unlikely pair -- reporter Peter Warne (Clark Gable) and spoiled society woman Ellie Andrews (Claudette Colbert) -- together on a bus headed for New York.
 Upon learning that she's fleeing her millionaire father to be with her disapproved-of new husband, Warne smells a headline and tags after her.
 The two grow close on the trip, and before they reach New York they're broke and in love.

 Is it any good?